larsalbrecht/SmartHotEdit/README.md

 # SmartHotEdit
 Edit text from clipboard with smart functions.
 You can extend the functionality with plugins, made with C# (compiled *.dll-files).

-You also can use (or write your own) ScriptPluginHost.
+You also can use (or write your own) ScriptPluginHost (Script Type).
 There are three ScriptPluginHosts available for:
 * Lua ([Moonsharp](//www.moonsharp.org))
 * Python ([IronPython](//ironpython.net) / uses Python 2.7)
 * JavaScript ([NiL.JS](https://github.com/nilproject/NiL.JS)).